Posted on February 1, 2015.

 6) If someone were to visit your library or your town, what would you be sure to show them or recommend that they see?

 Since I am in the Washington DC area I would recommend three places that reflect American History.
 All are, however, a little off the beaten path.
 One would be Gunston Hall, home of American statesman, George Mason.
 It is located in Fairfax County not far from Mt Vernon.
 Another favorite location is from the Civil War era, President Lincoln’s Cottage located on the grounds of the Soldiers Home in Washington, DC.
 Lincoln spent a portion of each year, mainly the summer months at the Cottage.
 My final recommendation would be the Udvar-Hazy Center of the National Air and Space Museum near Dulles Airport.
 This annex to the Museum on the Mall displays thousands of aviation and space artifacts.

-7. Please recommend one LIS-specific book or article that you read recently that you found particularly good.
+7) Please recommend one LIS-specific book or article that you read recently that you found particularly interesting.
 What makes it worthwhile?

 “When Books Went to War: the Stories that Helped US Win World War II” by Moly Guptill Manning, published by Houghton Mifflin Harcourt, 2014.
 This book tells the story of Americans response to the Nazi book-burning.
 Working together, publishers, librarians and the US Government supplied G.I.’s with reading material that led to the rise of the paperback book and contemporary legacy, the Army Paperback Book Kits.
 These materials support deployed Soldiers of today in remote locations through regular monthly deliveries of paperback book kits, small MP3 players containing an audio book and other materials.
 Kits contain about 25 paperback books and are specially selected to match the interests of Soldiers.

 8) If you were to recommend one book, just for fun, what would it be?